© David Llewellyn

 “I expect they do,” agreed Grandad, while Mrs B pushed him out of the way to reach for one of the smaller pans that hung from the ceiling.

-We’ll not spend too long describing the farmhouse because in a few chapters this story is going to be heading in another direction altogether.
-Having said that, there were cupboards in Mrs B’s kitchen, but what was in the them was anybody’s guess.
-Everything Mrs B needed was out in plain view, hanging from the ceiling like the pots, pans, colanders and cauldrons; or lining the endless shelves under the herbs that hung from the lintels over the windows.
-There were solid wooden chopping boards on solid wooden worktops and banks of knives and cleavers under the plate racks on the dressers.
-There was the small fridge in the corner with the basket full of eggs on top but Mrs B kept most of the fresh produce in the pantry at the back of the kitchen, along with the other fridge and a chest freezer big enough to hold a whole pig, properly butchered.
+There were cupboards in Mrs B’s kitchen, but what was in the them was anybody’s guess.
+Everything Mrs B needed was out in plain view, hanging from the ceiling like the pots, pans and colanders; or lined the endless shelves; or hung like the herbs under the lintels by the big sash windows.
+There were solid wooden chopping boards on solid wooden worktops and banks of knives and cleavers under the plate racks on the dresser.
+There was the small fridge in the corner with the basket of eggs on top but Mrs B kept most of her fresh produce in the pantry at the back of the kitchen, along with the big fridge and a chest freezer large enough to hold a whole pig, properly butchered.

 Grandad added a handful of eggs to the basket only for Mrs B to take them out again and pop them into the pan of water that was coming to the boil on the big black range that was the real focal point of the kitchen.